CHUPITO-Org/IaC-Chupito-Azure/.github/pull_request_template.md

-## Conference App - Cloud
+## Conference App - Azure Cloud

 ## Issue ticket number and link

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code
-- [ ] If it is a core feature, I have added thorough tests.
+- [ ] I have added tests to cover my changes
-- [ ] Do we need to implement analytics?
+- [ ] All new and existing tests passed
-- [ ] Will this be part of a product update?
-If yes, please write one phrase about this update.
+- [ ] My changes generate no new warnings or errors

 ## Pull request type